Gurpreetkaur2111/DocuMind_AI/README.md

 ## Credits 👥

-Created as a mini project for college students to interact with DMPC ordinance documents.
+Created as a mini project for college students to interact with  documents.

 ## License 📄